dmulyalin/N2G/docs/source/viewer_plugins/index.rst

 Viewer Plugins
 ==============

-Viewer plugins is a collection of applications that can be used to view diagrams content.
+Viewer plugins are standalone WEB UI applications that can be used to view diagrams content.

 .. toctree::